-Contact Manager, Local Government and Infrastructure Justin Lang on (08) 8429 8416 or at justin.lang@sa.gov.au.
+For further information, or to discuss your application, contact Manager, Local Government and Infrastructure Justin Lang at justin.lang@sa.gov.au or on +61 419 948 931.

 About Green Industries SA

 Green Industries SA (GISA) is an enabler and driver of change, supporting the development of the circular economy through diverse collaborations which improve productivity, resilience, resource efficiency and the environment.